Tasmania has three species of land snake:

 Highly toxic venom allows snakes to subdue potentially dangerous prey with minimum risk of injury to the snake.
 Venom is highly modified saliva and in some species of snakes is crucial to digestion.
 Venom is

-designed specifically to kill people, although it can.
+not designed specifically to kill people, although it can.
 Even dead snakes can be dangerous as venom can crystallise within the fang of a dead snake and remain potent for years.
-Do not touch the fangs of even very dead snakes, such as stuffed cobras.
+Do not touch the fangs of dead snakes, such as stuffed cobras.
 Details of snake bite and first aid procedures can be found at our

-Living with Snakes
+Living with Snakes web page.

 Snakes are capable of eating prey larger than their heads.
 This is a handy skill to have as they do not have any means of dismembering their food.
 The skulls of snakes have some remarkable adaptations which assist in getting large objects down their throats.
 For starters, snakes skulls are constructed of at least nine separate bones.
 Our skulls, by comparison, are made up of only the lower jaw and the skull (ignoring the bones of the ear).

 The toothed lower jawbones of snakes can work independently because they are only loosely attached to each other by an elastic ligament.
 This allows the lower part of the mouth to stretch remarkably.
 The mandibles in the upper jaw (the fangs and a small number of smaller teeth are on these bones) are also capable of independant movement.
 By moving the mandibles snakes can "walk" their prey into the mouth, using the recurved palatal teeth fixed to the roof of the mouth like a ratchet by holding the prey in place.